anim1311/Moodle_quiz_script/README.md

 Tired of those mind-numbing, repetitive tasks your professor assigned?
 Look no further!
 This script is here to save the day (and your sanity).

 ## Video Demo
+You better watch the video from 1:10, the inital part is just user authentication

 https://github.com/anim1311/Moodle_quiz_script/assets/65235028/31e2a14e-5f4d-4ba6-971f-97c92a536a82